fionacu/ObservedCity/Contributing.md

 I’m new to Github so please let me know if you don’t understand what the project is about or if there is anything else that doesn’t make sense.
 So far I have filled out the main sections:

 [Roadmap](https://github.com/fionacu/kickstart-the-city/blob/master/Roadmap.md) – the short and medium goals are mostly done.
-I’m now looking at the long-term section and have opened a few issues to help me improve the next newsletter.
+I’m now looking at the long-term section and have opened a few Issues to help me improve future newsletters.
+I'm also in the process of turning the roadmap into end documentation for others to use as a guide to setting up a newsletter and kickstarting he data privacy conversation in their own cities.

 [Readme](https://github.com/fionacu/kickstart-the-city/blob/master/README.md) – this has a roundup of the issues in the ‘How to help’ section.
-There seem to be a lot of [Issues](https://github.com/fionacu/kickstart-the-city/issues) where I’m mostly asking for feedback, or ideas to refine things or add new content.
+There seem to be a lot of [Issues](https://github.com/fionacu/kickstart-the-city/issues) where I’m mostly asking for feedback, or ideas to refine things or add new content but I'd also love some help with the design of a logo and maybe some guest contributions.

 ## How to submit changes

 Mostly I’m asking for ideas or feedback on the work so far so please add comments under each issue.
 You can also propose changes by email: observedcity@protonmail.com.
 (Please put which issue you are feeding back on in the subject line if using email.)

 If it is an issue that you can work on directly, you can submit a pull request and propose a change to the project repository.
+(I'm new to Github so will try my best to respond quickly.)

 If this is your first time contributing to open source?
 Check out this free series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).